 The Salkantay Trekking Tour to Machu Picchu

-For those who want an off-the-beaten-path active adventure that takes you through the stunning mountains and valleys on a route that finishes in Machu Picchu, The Salkantay trekking tour is your ticket forward.
+While traveling to Peru, and for those who want an off-the-beaten-path active adventure that takes you through the stunning mountains and valleys on a route that finishes in Machu Picchu, The Salkantay trekking tour is your ticket forward.

 This tour combines exploring the sites of Cusco, a tour of the Sacred Valley, and four days of hiking and camping before reaching Machu Picchu.
 It’s a paradise for hikers who want to explore routes taken by messengers for royalty, based in the mountain mecca when the Inca were in power.